 Hi!
 I’m Tereza and I’m a service designer and user researcher.

-I combine my up-to-date awareness of the service design landscape, practical experience from service design projects, and expertise from a tech startup in my approach to service design.
+I combine my up-to-date awareness of the service design landscape, practical experience from service design projects, and expertise from a tech startup in my approach to design.

-Design in government is my passion.
-I believe that service design has the capacity to empower both others and ourselves – even more so in this sector.
+Design in the public and third sector is my passion.
+I believe that service design has the capacity to empower both others and ourselves – especially in areas that touch the lives of us all.

 Want to hear how I got here?